Wisconsin environmental regulators settle wastewater lawsuit with large dairy farm

-MADISON, Wis.
-(AP) — One of Wisconsin's largest dairy operations has reached a settlement with state environmental regulators to that calls for the company to eventually stop spreading liquid manure in exchange for avoiding groundwater monitoring requirements.
+One of Wisconsin’s largest dairy operations has reached a settlement with state environmental regulators that calls for the company to eventually stop spreading liquid manure in exchange for avoiding groundwater monitoring requirements.

 The Kinnard operation includes 16 industrial farms with about 8,000 cows.
 It has struggled with agricultural pollution for years as contaminants seeped into private wells.
 Kewaunee County has relatively shallow soil that does a poor job filtering water, making the area especially susceptible to groundwater contamination.

-The operation filed a lawsuit in April 2022 after the DNR modified the company's wastewater permit.
+The operation filed a lawsuit in April 2022 after the DNR modified the company’s wastewater permit.
 The revisions called for the operation to limit the size of its herd to 11,369 cows and begin monitoring groundwater in areas contaminated with nitrate from manure spreading.
-Kinnard Farms officials argued that the business would suffer if they can't expand their herd and groundwater monitoring would cost tens of thousands of dollars.
+Kinnard Farms officials argued that the business would suffer if it can’t expand its herd and said groundwater monitoring would cost tens of thousands of dollars.

 Under the settlement, the DNR will impose groundwater monitoring requirements after four years if Kinnard Farms spreads untreated manure.